fpereiro/ustack/readme.md

 ### [astack](https://github.com/fpereiro/astack): asynchronicity (390 lines)

 Status: unstable.
-A [new version](https://github.com/altocodenl/acpic/blob/master/lib/astack.js) is currently being tested and will be published in 2020.
+A [new version](https://github.com/altocodenl/acpic/blob/master/lib/astack.js) is currently being tested and will be published in the future.

 `astack` takes object literals to their ultimate frontier: representing code itself. `astack` allows for sequences of functions to be defined and executed as arrays of functions and arguments.
 It allows for sequential, conditional, iterative and interrupted execution.
 Both synchronous and asynchronous functions can be converted to `astack`'s conventions and then used on these functions.